C++

 Alexandre Oliva

-GDB relies on libcc1 's GCC and GDB plugins to implement the " compile code " feature, now extended to support the C++ language.
+GDB relies on libcc1's GCC and GDB plugins to implement the " compile code" feature, now extended to support the C++ language.
 The Compile and Execute machinery enables GDB users to compile and execute code snippets within the context of an existing process.
 This allows users to perform inspection and modification of the program state using the target language well beyond the feature set historically exposed by symbolic debuggers.
-Almost anything that can be expressed in C, and...
+Almost anything that can be expressed in C, and now also...